MobileNativeFoundation/rules_xcodeproj/design_docs/support_external_swift_packages.md

 ### `xcodeproj_external_swift_packages` Rule and `ExternalSwiftPackagesInfo` Provider

-The mapping of external Bazel target to Swift package dependency will occur in the `xcodeproj_external_swift_packages` rule.
+The mapping of an external Bazel target to Swift package dependency will occur in the `xcodeproj_external_swift_packages` rule.
 This rule provides an `ExternalSwiftPackagesInfo` instance that maps dependent package information to Bazel targets.

-#### External Dependencies Downloaded using `http_archive`
+#### Example: External Dependencies Downloaded using `http_archive`

 Let's assume that two external packages, `apple/swift-log` and `apple/swift-nio`, are used by a project.
-The `WORKSPACE` might look something like the following:
+The `WORKSPACE` will contain declarations like the following:

 ```python
 http_archive(